Lodewicus du Plessis: Calvinism

 He was an alternative Calvinist, in the sense that he believed that Calvinism is not the only answer.
 He was open to a combination of Calvinism, Marxism, and other possible beliefs.

 Politics

 He was actively participating in Afrikaner politics, although he never stood for office.
-He was chairman of the Afrikaner Broederbond from 1930-1932.
+He was chairman of the Afrikaner Broederbond from 1930 to 1932.
 He was not scared to differ from political leaders such as J.B.M.
 Hertzog, DF Malan, and J. G. Strijdom.
 His biggest clash was with H.F.
 Verwoerd, which caused him to be expelled from the National Party.
 Then, he also left the Afrikaner Broederbond.
 He was not in favour of Verwoerd's racial policy and his definition of an Afrikaner.